 Computed tomography (CT) of the head uses special x-ray equipment to help assess head injuries, severe headaches, dizziness, and other symptoms of aneurysm, bleeding, stroke, and brain tumors.
 It also helps your doctor to evaluate your face, sinuses, and skull or to plan radiation therapy for brain cancer.
 In emergency cases, it can reveal internal injuries and bleeding quickly enough to help save lives.

-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you're taking, and allergies.
-You will be instructed not to eat or drink anything for a few hours beforehand.
+Tell your doctor if there's a possibility you are pregnant.
+Discuss any recent illnesses, medical conditions, medications you're taking, and allergies.
+If your exam needs intravenous contrast, your doctor may tell you not to eat or drink anything for a few hours beforehand.
 If you have a known allergy to contrast material, your doctor may prescribe medications to reduce the risk of an allergic reaction.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.

 - What are some common uses of the procedure?